SDF-Coding/SDF-Coding/README.md

 - 🌱 I’m currently learning ...
 The Odin Project

 - 💞️ I’m looking to collaborate on ...
-Anything new coder friendly.
+Anything new programmer friendly.
 I'm always looking for new opportunities to expand my knowledge base.

 - 📫 How to reach me ...
 You can contact me through email at SDF.Coding@gmail.com